-• Root Tag
+Root Tag

-- o Provides a declaration of the root element of the label; the product type in this case, Product\Observational. - o Lines beginning with xmlns: identify the namespaces used in the label (i.e., the pds namespace plus any additional discipline or mission namespaces) - o Lines beginning with xsi:schemaLocation match namespaces to the locations where the associated schemas are found.
+- o Provides a declaration of the root element of the label; the product type in this case, Product Observational. - Lines beginning with xmlns: identify the namespaces used in the label (i.e., the pds namespace plus any additional discipline or mission namespaces from the Namespace Registry) - o Lines beginning with xsi:schemaLocation match namespaces to the locations where the associated schemas are found.

-• Identification Area
+Identification Area

-- Provides identification information specific to the product (the LID and VID, the information model version, the product class, etc.) - o Provides citation information specific to the product - o Provides modification history specific to the product
+- o Provides identification information specific to the product (the LID and VID, the information model version, the product class, etc.) - o Provides citation information specific to the product - o Provides modification history specific to the product